 Chicken Drumsticks on a George Foreman Grill Recipe

-I decided to try two methods to see which worked best.
-I have a go-to summer grilled chicken recipe that is a two step process.
-It requires that the chicken is marinated, cooked in the oven, and finished on a charcoal or gas grill.
-This recipe is inspired by the original Silver Palate cookbook.
-I have to say it is a massive crowd pleaser.
-I can make a big batch and store the oven cooked chicken in the refrigerator for a few days and grill as needed for a weeknight meal or for when guests show up.
+I have to say it is a massive crowd-pleaser.
+I can make a big batch and store the oven-cooked chicken in the refrigerator for a few days and grill it as needed for a weeknight meal or for when guests show up.
 It takes just a few minutes to warm through and get those wonderful grill marks and charred flavor.
-The recipe has some sugar which caramelizes on the grill.
-I love not having to set up my outdoor grill when I can make this recipe in the winter on my Foreman grill.

 The other recipe I tried was raw, seasoned drumsticks directly on the GF grill.
 My grill has some spots that are hotter than other areas.
 This is not uncommon, similar to a charcoal grill.
-What I found worked well was to rotate and flip the drums every 5 minutes until they came to an even, safe temperature of 170°F. You really must check the internal temperature.
-I recommend a digital, instant read, probe thermometer.
-You can find reliable ones starting at around $15.
+What I found worked well was to rotate and flip the drums every 5 minutes until they came to an even, safe temperature of 170°F.

-I am starting with the basic recipe on the grill and then moving onto the oven baked/grilled recipe.
+I am starting with the basic recipe on the grill and then moving on to the oven-baked/grilled recipe.
 The second takes some effort and time.
 I promise you it is worth it.
 Feel free to double the recipe so you can get a few meals out of it.

 • 4 chicken drumsticks

-• 1 TBS garlic infused olive oil*
+• 1 tablespoon garlic-infused olive oil

-• 1/4 tsp sea salt
+• ¼ teaspoon sea salt

-• 1/2 tsp cracked fresh pepper
+• ½ teaspoon cracked fresh pepper

-• 1 TBS herb blend**
+• 1 tablespoon herb blend of your choice

-1. Rinse the chicken legs and pat dry with paper towels.
-Place the oil, salt, pepper, and herbs on a plate.
-Put the legs in the wet rub and turn to coat.
+• Put the legs in the wet rub and turn to coat.
 Don’t be afraid to get your hands in there to press the mixture into the skin of the meat.
-Put this aside to sit for 60 to 90 minutes.

-2. Preheat your GF contact grill to high with the top closed.
+• Preheat your GF contact grill to high with the top closed.
 This takes approximately 5 minutes.

-3. When the grill is hot, place the drums on the grill alternating the fat and thin portions.
-In other words, lay them head to toe, side by side so they will fit.
-Close the top.
-Set a timer for 5 minutes.
-Grill and rotate/change position every 5 minutes until the internal temperature reaches 170°F at the thickest portion.
+• Grill and rotate/change position every 5 minutes until the internal temperature reaches 170°F at the thickest portion.
 The heftiest pieces may take 20 minutes.
 You will know when the legs are cooked through when the skin side up is bubbling upon opening the grill.

-4. Remove the drumsticks to a clean cutting board and allow them to rest for at least 5 minutes before serving.
-Serve with plenty of napkins as these are best eaten by hand.
+• Remove the drumsticks to a clean cutting board and allow them to rest for at least 5 minutes before serving.

 Chicken Marbella Finished on a Foreman Grill